 I Have Requested An Accommodation At Work, But My Employer Refuses To Comply.
 What Next?

 An employer has a duty to provide a reasonable accommodation to a qualified individual.
 Generally, however, the individual must request the accommodation.
 This can be done verbally or in writing.
 The individual/employee has the duty of providing the employer with enough information for the employer to determine what a “reasonable accommodation” may be.

 Once an accommodation has been requested or the need for an accommodation is obvious, the employer should initiate an interactive process with the individual.
 This generally means that employers should analyze job functions, identify relevant barriers to job performance by talking or consulting with the employee to learn his/her exact barriers, and explore what kinds of accommodation(s) would be most effective to the specific request.

 An employer’s duty to actively engage in an interactive process and provide an employee with a reasonable accommodation is considered one of the most important statutory requirements of the Americans with Disabilities Act of 1990.
 However, because each case is so specific and contingent on certain facts, it is important to contact an experienced disability attorney as soon as practicable.

 Providing Free Consultations

 Foote, Mielke, Chavez & O’Neil, LLC, employment litigation attorneys in Geneva, Illinois, provide aggressive legal representation for workers who have been unlawfully terminated or have suffered the harmful effects of disability discrimination, retaliation, harassment, or other unfair and unlawful employment practices.
-Call us at 630-232-7450 or contact the office by email or fax to schedule a free case evaluation with one of our experienced employment law lawyers.
+Call us or contact the office by email or fax to schedule a free case evaluation with one of our experienced employment law lawyers.